 In accordance with Article 4 of the Iranian Constitution, Islamic law is “the essential source for all the branches of legislation”, including civil and penal legislation.

-In 2015, executions of women have slightly decreased: there were at least 19, including 1 juvenile offender – 13 for drugs, 5 for murder and 1 for offenses not specified –, but only 5 were announced by Iranian authorities.
-In 2014, Iran had hanged at least 26 women.
+In 2016, executions of women have slightly decreased: there were at least 10, but only 3 were announced by Iranian authorities.
+In 2015, Iran had hanged at least 19 women.

-Executions of child offenders continued into 2015, in open violation of two international treaties to which it is party, the ICCPR and the CRC, both of which outlaw the execution of people who had committed their crimes when they were under the age of 18.
-At least 3 juvenile offenders were hanged in 2015, including a woman (all for murder cases, 2 of which are reported by official Iranian sources).
+Executions of child offenders continued into 2016, in open violation of two international treaties to which it is party, the ICCPR and the CRC, both of which outlaw the execution of people who had committed their crimes when they were under the age of 18.
+At least 5 juvenile offenders were hanged in 2016, (2 for murder cases, 2 for drug and 1 for sodomy and none of which were reported by official Iranian sources).

 In accordance with Article 4 of the Iranian Constitution, Islamic law is “the essential source for all the branches of legislation,” including civil and penal legislation.